telerik/blazor-docs/getting-started/client-blazor.md

     **HTML**

         <link id="kendoCss" rel="stylesheet" href="https://unpkg.com/@progress/kendo-theme-default@latest/dist/all.css" />

+1. Open the `~/Startup.cs` file in the client web application and register the Telerik Blazor service:

+    **C#**

+        namespace MyBlazorAppName.Client
+        {
+            public class Startup
+            {
+                public void ConfigureServices(IServiceCollection services)
+                {
+                    //more code may be present here
+                    services.AddTelerikBlazor();
+                }

+                //more code may be present here
+            }
+        }

 Now your project can use the Telerik UI for Blazor components in all its views.